 - 2 tsp cumin

 - 2 tbsp tomato paste

 - 1/2 cup heavy cream

 - prep all of your ingredients and have them ready to go

 - heat cooking oil over medium low to medium heat and then add potatoes

 - cook potatoes for 10 minutes and then add cauliflower and onion

 - cook for 5-10 minutes, stirring frequently to make sure onions don't burn

-- add ginger, jalapeno and spices, stir to combine and cook for 2 minutes until very fragrant
+- add ginger, jalapeno, garlic and spices, stir to combine and cook for 2 minutes until very fragrant

 - add tomato paste, chicken stock and pureed tomatoes and stir to combine